asamallab/T9GPred/Figures/FigureS1/README.md

 ## Folder Contents

-- Protein_component_count_T9SS_gliding_motility.csv: Contains the number of proteins predicted to be associated with T9SS or gliding motility for each of the 402 Bacteroidetes.
+- Protein_component_count_T9SS_gliding_motility.csv: Contains the number of proteins predicted to be associated with T9SS or gliding motility for each of the 402 <i>Bacteroidetes</i> strains.
 This is the input file for FigureS1.ipynb
-- FigureS1.ipynb: Generates the distribution of number of proteins associated with T9SS or gliding motility across Bacteroidetes.
+- FigureS1.ipynb: Generates the distribution of number of proteins associated with T9SS or gliding motility across <i>Bacteroidetes</i> strains.

 ## Requirements